Estero Americano Coast Preserve: History

-The property, historically known as Bottarini Ranch or Estero Ranch, was purchased in 2015 by The Wildlands Conservancy for $3.8 million, with funding support from the California State Coastal Conservancy, Gordon and Betty Moore Foundation, Sonoma County Agricultural Preservation and Open Space District, Sonoma Land Trust, and individual donors.
+The property, historically known as Bottarini Ranch or Estero Ranch, was purchased in 2015 by The Wildlands Conservancy for $3.8 million, with funding support from the California State Coastal Conservancy, the Gordon and Betty Moore Foundation, Sonoma County Agricultural Preservation and Open Space District, Sonoma Land Trust, and individual donors.

-Public access was delayed for several years while surveys, permitting, and planning were completed.
-In November 2024 the California Coastal Commission approved a coastal development permit for a system of public trails and visitor facilities.
-The project was highlighted in the Commission’s 2024 strategic plan update as a statewide example of expanding public access.
+Public access was delayed while environmental surveys, permitting, and planning were completed.
+In November 2024, the California Coastal Commission approved a coastal development permit for a system of public trails and visitor facilities.
 The preserve opened to the public in 2025.

 Conservation

 The preserve contributes to a wildlife corridor linking protected areas along the Sonoma and Marin coasts.

-Under permit conditions, The Wildlands Conservancy is required to restore ~3.6 acres of coastal prairie, remove invasive Spanish broom, and conduct native revegetation with local seeds, with monitoring through 2028.
+Under permit conditions, The Wildlands Conservancy is required to restore 3.6 acre of coastal prairie, remove invasive Spanish broom, and conduct native revegetation using local seed sources, with monitoring through 2028.
 Grazing is retained as a rangeland management tool.

-In 2025 the preserve was the site of mitigation for a Highway 1 bridge replacement project, which included wetland creation and enhancement, riparian revegetation, grazing management, and long-term monitoring.
+In 2025, the preserve served as a mitigation site for a Highway 1 bridge replacement project, which included wetland creation and enhancement, riparian revegetation, grazing management, and long-term monitoring.

 Recreation

-The preserve has about five miles of hiking trails, signage, picnic areas, a kayak pull-out, and restrooms.
-Public access is via the county’s Shorttail Gulch Trail easement, which also provides access to the beach and forms part of the California Coastal Trail.
-In September 2025 the California State Coastal Conservancy awarded The Wildlands Conservancy up to $240,200 for access improvements, including the trail system, restroom, signage, kayak facilities, and renovation of a ranch house for caretaker housing.
-The Wildlands Conservancy also notes that the bluffs provide seasonal opportunities to view migrating whales.
+The preserve has about five miles of hiking trails, along with signage, picnic areas, a kayak pull-out, and restrooms.
+State funding for some public access improvements was provided in September 2025, when the California State Coastal Conservancy awarded The Wildlands Conservancy up to $240,200 for trail construction, signage, restroom facilities, kayak access, and renovation of a ranch house for caretaker housing.

+The trail system provides public access to land that had previously been closed to the public, including the estuary shoreline, upland bluffs overlooking the Estero Americano, and the beach at the mouth of the estuary.
+Portions of the beach may be seasonally inaccessible during winter breaching events.